MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 The private preview includes some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between work and personal browser windows for a growing number of websites.

-## Automatic switching with the Enterprise personal browser

-> [!NOTE]
-> Applies when device has at least one Azure AD profile and one MSA profile (existing or new).

-The Enterprise personal browser is designed to keep work and personal browsing separate for the end users via the new Automatic Switching mechanism.
-When the device has an existing MSA profile or creates a new one, it enables automatic switching to enforce the browsing context separation.
-We will continue to update our automatic switching logic to support more sites.

-Also, the personal browser profile will be lightly managed, it will automatically inherit security, compliance (Data Leak Prevention, Insider Risk Management) and Microsoft Edge update policies from the Azure AD profile.
-The Azure AD profile (work browser) will continue to apply all the management policies.

 ## Unmanaged BYOPC preview

 > [!NOTE]